onivim/oni/README.md

 The bundled plugins have their own license terms, along with the bundled Neovim binary

+There are a few image and audio assets bundled with Oni - see [ASSETS.md](ASSETS.md) for attribution.

+Windows and OSX have a bundled version of Neovim, which is covered under [Neovim's license](https://github.com/neovim/neovim/blob/master/LICENSE)

 ## Contributing

 Contributions are very much welcome :)